lifuhuang97/Project-2---Travel-Website/README.md

 <!-- ROADMAP -->
 ## Roadmap

+### Future Features
+1. More countries
+2. Adding personal pohotos - currently some photos are placeholders

+### Open Issues
-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/lifuhuang97/Project-2---Travel-Website/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions or suggestions as to how the project could be improved are **greatly appreciated**!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)